timacias/VisualNovelRecommender/README.md

 **Steps**
 1. Clone this repo locally
 	- If you have `git` installed, run `git clone https://github.com/timacias/VisualNovelRecommender` in your terminal
-2. Open up your terminal and go to “my_rust_backend”
+2. Open up your terminal and go to the “my_rust_backend” folder
 3. Run with `cargo run --release`.
-This will take a long time as it is loading the database and calculating edge weights for every novel.
+This will take a bit.
 Once you see “listening on 127.0.0.1” in your terminal, that means that the backend has created the graph and is ready for usage.
 	- To build a debug binary, use `cargo run`, this will be significantly slower.
-4. Open a new terminal and move to the “my_react_frontend” folder
+4. Open a new terminal and move to “my_react_frontend” (this folder is within "my_rust_backend")
-5. Type `PORT=3001 npm start` in the new terminal (ensure `react` has been installed via npm)
+5. Ensure `react` has been installed via npm
+	- If using a Unix shell, type `PORT=3001 npm start`
-	- If this does not work, try making a production build with `npm run build`
+ 	- If using a Windows shell, type `npm run build`
 		- If `serve` is not installed, type `npm install -g serve`
 		- Then `serve -s build`

+- Note: `npm start` creates a debug build, `npm run build` creates a release build
+	- On Unix shells, a release build of the frontend can be created by following the Windows instructions

 ---
 ## Disclaimers